 Setbacks and obstacles happen.
 But like the plane, if you are constantly making little adjustments and corrections there is no reason you still can’t stay on track to achieve your goals.

 The trick is to be reviewing your progress regularly.
-And by regularly I mean at least monthly.
-Review all your most important goals.
+Set up a regular schedule for reviewing all your most important goals.

 - What went well and why?

 - What didn’t go well and why?

 - What changes do I need to make?